 6 to 8 targeted models = more clarity for the customer + less dead stock + stronger storytelling.

-For a swimsuit, the main technical criteria are: elasticity, recovery (stretch recovery), chlorine/UV resistance, comfort on wet skin, and drying.
+For swimwear, the main technical criteria are: elasticity, recovery (stretch recovery), chlorine/UV resistance, comfort on wet skin, and drying.

-• Elastane (Lycra®): very stretchy, provides comfort and support, sensitive to excessive heat.
+• Elastane (Lycra®): highly stretchable, provides comfort and support, sensitive to excessive heat.

 • Nylon (polyamide): quick-drying, soft touch, good elasticity.